 Absolutely!
 During the fall when we have so many visitors, we ask that students eat at Gibson Park, which is located across the street from the hatchery on Newport Way.
 There is a lovely covered eating area with picnic tables.
 Please be sure to bring your own garbage bags.
 Please use our dumpster located in front of the shop, not the trash cans located around the hatchery.

-If you are going to be late, please call FISH at 425-392-8025.
-Due to a very busy tour schedule, groups arriving 15 or more minutes late may lose their tour reservation.
+If you are going to be late, please call FISH at 425-392-1118.
+Due to a very busy tour schedule, groups arriving 15 or more minutes late will lose their tour reservation.
 If you arrive too late for a guided tour, you may use a self-guided tour brochure while visiting the hatchery.
-Please do try your best to be on time.
-Our volunteer docents take time off from work to lead these tours and are very sad when their groups don’t show up.
+Please be on time.
+Our volunteer docents take time off from work to lead these tours and we expect communication if you are going to no-show, so we can allow others to experience the miracle of the salmon!

 Even if you arrive early, we cannot start your tour until your scheduled tour time.
 You are welcome to walk around the facility, but please be respectful of other groups receiving tours.
 For instance, if your entire class is waiting near the viewing windows and a tour group comes over, please have your students quietly move aside so the tour group can get a look, too, so they don’t miss the opportunity to see the fish.
 It’s one of the highlights!